Khetag Khosonov

-Khetag Muratovich Khosonov (Хетаг Муратович Хосонов; born 18 June 1998) is a Russian football player who plays as a defensive midfielder for Alania Vladikavkaz.
+Khetag Muratovich Khosonov (Хетаг Муратович Хосонов; born 18 June 1998) is a Russian football player who plays as a defensive midfielder for Akron Tolyatti.

 Club career

-He made his debut for the main squad of PFC CSKA Moscow in the Russian Cup game against FC Yenisey Krasnoyarsk on 21 September 2016.
+He made his debut for the main squad of CSKA Moscow in the Russian Cup game against Yenisey Krasnoyarsk on 21 September 2016.

-He made his Russian Premier League debut for CSKA on 8 September 2017 in a game against FC Amkar Perm.
+He made his Russian Premier League debut for CSKA on 8 September 2017 in a game against Amkar Perm.

 On 27 July 2018, he scored the only goal of the game in extra time to win the 2018 Russian Super Cup for CSKA.

 On 25 January 2019 he joined Tambov on loan until the end of the 2018–19 season.
 On 5 July 2019, the loan was extended for the 2019–20 season.
 On 1 June 2020 his loan term has expired and he left Tambov.

 On 31 July 2020, he moved to his hometown club Alania Vladikavkaz.

+On 27 November 2024, in a Russian Cup game between Khosonov's club Khimki and Ural Yekaterinburg, Khimki goalkeeper Igor Obukhov was sent off for a professional foul in added time.
+As Khimki already used all allowed substitutions at the time, Khosonov had to act as a goalkeeper for the remaining game time, and then for the subsequent penalty shoot-out, as the game ended in a 1–1 draw.
+In the shoot-out, Khosonov did not save any Ural shots, and then hit the goalpost when he took Khimki's fifth penalty kick, and Ural won the shoot-out.

+On 10 January 2025, Khosonov signed with Torpedo Moscow.

+On 18 July 2025, Khosonov joined Akron Tolyatti.